Bkamau/Bkamau.github.io/_posts/2016-06-19-Parse-platform.md

  $ npm install -g forever-service
 ```

 Next, install mongodb.
-Bebian has a mongodb package but in itself, its not enough to run the server.
+Debian has a mongodb package but in itself, its not enough to run the server.
 So we first install it then update it to a later version.

 ```bash